Mzuzu: Environment

 Mzuzu is situated in wooded, hilly terrain.
 Miombo woodland predominates around the city.
 North and south of the city, the Viphya Mountains are home to montane grasslands and forests.
 The Viphya Plantation in the mountains south of the city is claimed to be the largest man-made forest in Africa.

 The weather in Mzuzu is chilly in the cold season.

 Agriculture

-In the center of an agricultural region, and the area surrounding the city specializes in tea, rubber, and coffee cultivation.
+The center agricultural region and the area surrounding the city specializes in tea, rubber, and coffee cultivation.